Here's how you can watch all local NFL games this year for free—no cable necessary

 For most people who have somewhat strong reception in their area and live within 35 miles of the stations they want, we recommend the Mohu Leaf 30 indoor antenna.
 It is a broad, flat antenna that sticks to a window or a wall and attaches to your TV with a coaxial cable.

 Multiple people in our office (including yours truly) have used one for years, and I've never had any issues despite living on the backside of a very tall hill that sits between me and my local towers.
-Though stations have dropped once or twice on me, it was mostly during storms and moving the antenna always fixed it.
+Though stations have dropped once or twice on me, it was mostly during storms, and moving the antenna always fixed it.

 The one snag I've hit recently is that the Boston-area NBC affiliates have shuffled around.
 That means my closest NBC tower is 38 miles away.
 I still get it on most days, but not everywhere in my home.
 To compensate, I'm going to try to upgrade to this 50-mile model by 1byone, which has a signal amplifier and comes very highly recommended by experts and customers alike.